 Is Cadel Evans a chance to win the 2013 Tour de France?

-Cadel Evans and Bradley Wiggins will go head-to-head at the Strade Bianche.
+Cadel Evans and Bradley Wiggins will both be missing from the 2014 Tour de France.

 In no uncertain terms this season stands as Cadel Evans’ best chance to win a second yellow jersey and secure what would be a famous victory at the 100th edition of the Tour de France.